-As previously reported, the graduation rate in the state as state by NC DPI is 85.8%.
-However the grade level proficiency and career and college readiness of students in key subject areas of English and Math remain nearly unchanged and low.
+As previously reported, the graduation rate in the state, as indicated by NC DPI, is 85.8%.
+However, the grade level proficiency and career and college readiness of students in key subject areas of English and Math remain nearly unchanged and low.

 The career and college ready rate for 2015-16 is 46.7%.
 In 2014-15, the overall career and college ready rate was 45.8%.

 The state has been using the Common Core State Standards for four years, yet overall, the needle barely moved in the ‘career and college ready’ category.

 Overall for grades 3 to 8, the math career and college readiness is 44.1%.
 That means that overall, 55.9% of students are not grade-level proficient in math.
 The year prior, the overall career and college ready rate (grades 3-8) was 43.1%.
 That only a 1% increase.

 The overall grade level proficiency is 52.2%.
 The previous year, the overall grade level proficiency was 51.0%.
 This is only a 1.2% gain.

 Overall for grades 3 to 8, the English career and college readiness is 45.1%.
 The previous year the career and college ready rate stood at 44.7%.
 That’s an increase of only .4%.

 The grade level proficiency is 56.3%, which is the same as the previous year.

 For all the talk of Common Core being what’s needed to raise achievement, the standards do not appear to be making a dent.